ocurrent/freebsd-infra/README.md

 ---

 Install FreeBSD accept the default values.
 Choose either UFS or ZFS filesystem as your preference.
 No need to add a additional user.
+If you include `kernel-dbg` and `lib32` make sure your partition is about 16G, otherwise 8G is sufficient.

 In the manual configuration shell at the end of setup run the following.